-Our goal is to communicate God’s Word visually through two-dimensional and three-dimensional arts.
+Our goal is to communicate God’s Word visually through two-dimensional and four-dimensional arts.
 Viewing the art created within the ministry will serve as a precursor to, and direct reminder of, the messages presented, inspiring deeper corporate growth.

 What is a visual arts ministry?

 Plasso Design will incorporate visual art creation into corporate worship and the visual presence of the church through a wide variety of media and techniques.
 Art creation occurs during worship services, located within the worship space, visible to but not the primary focus of the worshippers.
 Worship services will have artists scheduled to create during the corporate worship services.
 Participating churches will provide designated spaces to display the artwork created through this ministry.

 Who will be involved in a visual arts ministry?